simbataisa/email-marketing/README.md

   - Template-specific variables for customization
   - Variable values for personalized email content
   - Dynamic content insertion and management
+- ✅ **LATEST**: Enhanced email template functionality
+  - Reusable EmailPreviewDialog component for consistent preview experience
+  - Backend API support for From and To email fields in templates
+  - Improved code maintainability and component reusability
+  - Real-time email preview with variable substitution

 ## 📋 Table of Contents